Score-based Generative Diffusion Models for Social Recommendations: Introduction

 Despite the great potential, it is highly challenging to directly take advantage of SGMs for social denoising in social recommendations.
 First, the optimal social network that accurately aligns with users’ preference patterns remains unknown, leading to a lack of appropriate supervision signals (i.e., training objectives) for SGMs.
-Additionally, since SGMs were originally designed for image generation and denoising, applying them to social recommendations introduces multiple challenges, such as handling high-order graph structures and aligning signals from social and collaborative domains.
+Additionally, while SGMs were originally developed for image generation/denoising, their direct application faces two fundamental difficulties in social recommendation: (1) effectively handling high-order graph structures, and (2) aligning signals across social and collaborative domains.
 To address the challenges above, we propose the \underline{S}core-based \underline{G}enerative Model for \underline{S}ocial \underline{R}ecommendation (\textbf{SGSR}) to transcend the social homophily condition in social recommendations with SGMs.
 Instead of manually determining the sub-optimal embeddings from edited social graphs as supervisory signals, a curriculum learning mechanism is introduced to facilitate the modelling of social representations across social graphs with incrementally sparse levels.
 Furthermore, a joint optimization method is developed to leverage collaborative signals to implicitly identify the optimal social representation.
 Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a score-based generative framework (\textbf{SGSR}) that effectively captures the underlying distribution of social representations and improves their collaborative consistency. \item To effectively adapt the SGM in the context of social recommendation, we derive a novel classifier-free conditioning objective to achieve the personalized denoising diffusion process based on the user-item behaviour. \item To address training obstacles of leveraging SGMs for social denoising, we introduce an efficient training mechanism, including a curriculum learning strategy to ease the distribution learning process and a joint training mechanism to implicitly guide the denoising process. \item We conduct comprehensive comparison experiments and ablation studies on three real-world datasets.
 The results demonstrate that the proposed SGSR framework significantly outperforms state-of-the-art baselines, validating the effectiveness of our proposed method. \end{itemize}